ahuggel/pentomino/README.md

 A long time ago, in 1995, I decided to write a C-program to find the answer, and after cracking my head for quite a while, this pentomino program eventually printed out every possible solution.

 Back in 1995, the task took my home PC a solid 25 minutes to complete.
-Today, on a regular laptop, it needs only about 0.5 seconds!
-(Thinkpad E14 with an AMD Ryzen 7, terminal output turned off)
+Today, on a regular laptop, it needs only about 0.3 seconds!
+(Thinkpad E14 with an AMD Ryzen 7, quiet mode)

 So, how many different solutions do you think there are?

-This repository has the old source code for the pentomino program, with just a few recent modifications that I made after unearthing it.
+This repository has the old source code for the pentomino program, with some recent modifications that I made after unearthing it.
 It compiles fine in the Windows Subsystem for Linux running Debian on my laptop.

 ## Building and running the program